codenerix/django-codenerix-invoicing/README.rst

     CDNX_INVOICING_URL_COMMON = 'invoicing'
     CDNX_INVOICING_URL_PURCHASES = 'purchases'
     CDNX_INVOICING_URL_SALES = 'sales'
+    CDNX_INVOICING_LOGICAL_DELETION = True  # Mark registers as 'removed', but it doesn't really delete them.

 4. Since Codenerix Invoicing is a library, you only need to import its parts into your project and use them.